-In \toolname, each pattern specifies a specific repair strategy of a program repair system.
-The patterns are represented in the \textit{change pattern specification language} of Martinez et al. \cite{martinez2019coming}, which we now briefly present.
-A change pattern consists of a set of \textit{actions}, and each action is performed on an \textit{entity}.
-The types of actions of pattern specifications are the same as the types of AST actions that GumTree extracts (\textit{update}, \textit{insert}, \textit{delete}, and \textit{move}).
-In addition to these action types, a change pattern can also contain an action of \textit{unchanged} type, which indicates an entity should not be changed (i.e., not affected by any action).
-Finally, a change pattern can also define parenthood relations between entities.
+Each specification uses an abstract representation to specify a certain repair strategy of a program repair approach.
+The specifications are represented in the \textit{change pattern specification language} of \cite{martinez2019coming}, which we now briefly present.
+A strategy specification consists of a set of \textit{actions}, and each action is performed on an \textit{entity}.
+The types of actions of specifications are the same as the types of AST actions that GumTree extracts (\textit{update}, \textit{insert}, \textit{delete}, and \textit{move}).
+In addition to these action types, a strategy specification can also contain an action of type \textit{unchanged}, which indicates an entity should not be changed (i.e., not affected by any action).
+Finally, a strategy specification can also define parenthood relations between entities.

-For example, \autoref{jmutrepair_pattern} is a change pattern that corresponds to a repair strategy used by jMutRepair \cite{martinez2016astor}.
-Due to this strategy, a binary operator inside an if-condition should be changed to another operator.
+For example, \autoref{jmutrepair_pattern} is a specification that corresponds to a repair strategy used by jMutRepair \cite{martinez2016astor}.
+According to this strategy, a binary operator inside an if-condition can be changed to another operator.
 Line~\autoref{pat:action} of the \autoref{jmutrepair_pattern} represents the update action.
-As it is stated the ``entityId'' of the subject entity is ``2''.
+As it is stated, the ``entityId'' of the subject entity is ``2''.
 Therefore, this action is performed on the entity defined in line~\autoref{pat:ent2}.
 As shown in the specification, the type of this entity is ``BinaryOperator'' and the id of its parent is ``1'' (see line~\autoref{pat:parent}).
 Finally, the parent entity is defined in line~\autoref{pat:ent1} and as it is mentioned there its type is ``If''.